Mikewl/my-todolist/README.md

 ### Solution
 Initially, make a test version of an edit function.
   - This test function was created as two text boxes and a button
     + Textbox 1 for id and 2 for the new value with the used for adding the edit.
     + This is found in the 2nd commit of the repository.

+Improve on this to have a decent UI for the functionality.
+  - Editing was to be inline
+    + Replace the displayed item with a textbox which contained the item text
+  - Only one editor could be open client side
+    + No server side lock was added for editing the same item
+    + A message is displayed when opening a second editor and the opening of the new editor is blocked

+While the initial version worked, it was unpleasant visually and unwieldy with expecting the user to have to manually enter the index and new value manually.
+This could have been improved with a combobox for index and automatically inserting the text into the editbox however I felt that this was still less pleasant than the current iteration.
+Here the item to be edited is the one clicked on, the edit button and the delete button are not next to each other potentially causing misclicks deleting items and it is simple to edit or cancel as desired.